8 fast food chicken sandwiches you will never eat again!

 Which one would you pluck from the past?

-We are not here to settle the Chicken Sandwich Skirmish of 2019.
 We'd rather memorialize those chicken sandwiches we have lost over the years.
 Here are some of our favorites that come to mind.
 Of course, every chain still offers some kind of chicken sandwich, but we're talking specifics here.

 Which chicken sandwich do you miss?